jaybraunjr/jaybraunjr.github.io/projects.md

 This project involved creating polarizable forcefield parameters for a lipid (triacylglycerol) and benchmarking them against other forcefields using molecular dynamics simulations.

 ### Code used:
-Code for converting forcefield parameters, using a lightweight GUI:
+Converting forcefield parameters, using a lightweight GUI:
 <a href="https://github.com/jaybraunjr/gro_to_Drude" target="_blank" style="
   display: inline-block;
   background-color: #24292e;